tastybug/zettelkasten/catalog/gcp/gcp-identities-and-permissions.md

 1) IAM goes over all DENY policies.
 If it finds a match, the request is denied.
 2) It then goes over all ALLOW policies.
 If it finds a match, the request is approved.

+# Identity Aware Proxy (IAP)

+IAP is an OAuth2 proxy that you can put in front of Compute Engine, GKE and on-premise applications.
+It takes the caller through the usual authentication flow and checks with IAM if the caller has permission to reach the target.

+IAP is usually in front of an ingress control or load balancers.

+IAP cannot be applied to internal traffic patterns.